MATRIXKOO/musl-wasm/README.md

     - `long long` compiles to `i64` tho

     Still not sure why we had to make this change.
-    I'm assumnig in WASM32 pointers are 32-bit.
+    I'm assuming in WASM32 pointers are 32-bit.

 - https://stackoverflow.com/a/18901123